 Reviews must be conducted in a balanced, impartial way.
 Personally criticizing or offending authors is not allowed.
 Referees must express their opinions clearly, and support them with documented reasoning.

 Referees are required to follow strict evaluation criteria, while simultaneously adhering to the principles of cooperation and “interpretative charity”.
 This means they must make every effort to interpret an author’s text in the most accurate and pertinent way possible, according to its own terms and aims.
 This means that rather than focusing on transforming the text into something different, referees should make any improvements to the text according to its own principles.
-Referees must notify the Director if the manuscript in question has a substantial resemblance to or overlapping of any other published documents they know about.

 Manuscripts received for review must be treated as confidential documents.
 They must not be shown or discussed with anyone unless the person has been previously authorized by the Director to do so.
 The information or ideas obtained through the manuscript review process must be kept confidential and must never be utilized for personal gain.